Pursue MD/MS in USA

 Course Duration: 2 years

 After graduating with Dermatology courses after the 12th, students can apply for various career options.
-Due to people becoming increasingly aware and conscious of their appearance and skin problems, therefore dermatology courses after 12th are also becoming a popular choice among students.
+Due to people becoming increasingly aware and conscious of their appearance and skin problems, dermatology courses after 12th are also becoming a popular choice among students.

 Also Read: MBBS vs MD - What is the Difference?